-One-to-one coaching has justifiably become a widely used intervention for improving performance.
-I can provide coaching for different needs:
+One-to-one coaching has justifiably become a widely-used intervention for improving performance.

 The starting point for development coaching may be an individual with potential needing to gain the confidence to fulfil that potential, or a manager moving into a new role, starting a new project, or facing a new challenge.